"Hail Holy Queen, Mother of Mercy, our life, our sweetness and our hope!

 Tears are not only probable; they are guaranteed.
 Most of us enter this world crying!
 Most leave someone weeping when they depart.
 Death, in fact, is the cause of the bitterest tears.
 Many more tears are the result of the original sin, which ushered in death, in the form of the many little deaths that come with its nefarious descendants, actual sins.

 We find His embrace in myriad mundane gifts that didn’t need to be, but are.
-The beauty of the earth - flowers!
+The valley is strewn with flowers.
+Literally.
 They didn’t have to be so pretty to us to attract the pollinators.
-He made them pleasing to us because He loves to delight us needlessly!
-Majestic mountains, verdant meadows, the sea - fathomless like His mercy - deserts sunsets, autumn leaves, snowflakes!
+He made them pleasing to us because He loves to delight us needlessly.
+Majestic mountains, verdant meadows, the sea - fathomless like His mercy - deserts, sunsets, autumn leaves, snowflakes!
 Each specimen beautifully different – yet ethereal and provided in such lavish overabundance that only a tiny portion are ever appreciated individually.
-The teeming variety of flora and fauna hidden on this globe, suspended in space!
+The teeming variety of flora and fauna hidden on this globe, suspended in space.
 Space!
 It is an ever unwrapping gift.
 The stars have always been visible and captivating to man, and as we build better and better devices to reach our vision out to the distance of neighboring galaxies and beyond, we discover gifts of beauty and wonder awaiting our gaze – unseen for millennia.
 The Earth itself is a beautiful jewel in our solar system, not visible to us as such until we reached the moon.

 Look at the lilies of the field, the birds of the air!
 Look at the creatures throughout our valley of tears.
 Surely all weren’t strictly necessary?
 Many are useful to us, but others are enjoyable beyond purpose – the magnificent lion and horse, the fantastic seahorse and walking stick, the fabulous praying mantis and butterfly, the ridiculous giraffe and duck-billed platypus!